deity-io/falcon-platform-docs/versioned_docs/version-3/composer/modules/about.md

 ---
 id: about
-title: Modules in Falcon Server
+title: Modules in Composer
-description: Modules in Falcon Server
+description: Modules in Composer.
 sidebar_label: Introduction
 enterprise_only: true
 ---

+# Modules

 import NoticeV3 from "../../includes/upgrade-to-v3.mdx"

 <NoticeV3 />